 ASHA Professional Development (APD) has a diverse course catalog with programs in many formats and on a variety of topics important to audiologists and SLPs.

-eWorkshop—Interactive, slide- and video-based workshop to watch at your leisure.
+eWorkshop—Interactive, slide- and video-based online workshop to watch at your leisure.

 Journal self-study—Set of articles from ASHA's peer-reviewed, scholarly journals and policy documents to read at your leisure.
-Some journal self-studies are online and others include a printed copy.
+Most journal self-studies are online and a few include a printed copy.